 Four early career nominees will be selected to speak at the next Schroth Faces of the Future Symposium during the next APS Annual Meeting.
 Each year the symposium's featured discipline rotates.
 Selected speakers are given the opportunity to present their research and speculate on the future directions of their discipline.
-In addition, the speakers will have the opportunity to submit a mini-review based on their talk to be published as a fully citable APS feature.
 Each speaker will receive $500 to support their travel to the APS Annual Meeting.
 Funding for this award was generously provided by Milt and Nancy Schroth through the APS Foundation.

 The discipline of focus for the Schroth Faces of the Future Symposium will follow this rotation by year:

 This symposium is designed to acknowledge up-and-coming researchers shaping the future of their respective scientific discipline.
 We encourage nominations of forward-thinking scientists in the early stages of their careers (within 10 years of graduation) who are perceived to be future leaders in the field.
 Post-docs are eligible to apply.
 Nominees must be APS members in good standing.